GunnyMarc/Beginning-R/README.md

 # Beginning-R
-### A repository of R script files based on SWIRL with some additional added comments and walk-through of the code.
+#### A repository of R script files based on SWIRL with some additional added comments and walk-through of the code.

 NOTE: *This code is based on the SWIRL repository.
 The code shown here has some added comments and narrative for details of the lesson.*

 *This code is FREE.
-Take it and do what you need to learn R.  GODD HUNTING!*
+Take it, do what you need to learn R.  GOOD HUNTING!*

 ## Beginner
 #### [Week 1](https://github.com/GunnyMarc/Beginning-R/tree/master/week_1)